 It wasn’t all doom and gloom though!
 In fact, Sheffield enjoyed possibly their greatest hour in 1904 when they won the Amateur Cup, beating Ealing 3-1 at Valley Parade, Bradford.

-1949 brought admission to the Yorkshire League and a resurgence, which saw the side promoted to Division One in their third season and reach the League Cup final in 1953.
-In 1957 they celebrated their Centenary year and reached their first Sheffield & Hallamshire FA Cup Final in 1962.
+1949 brought admission to the Yorkshire League and a resurgence, which saw the side promoted to Division 1 in their third season and reach the League Cup final in 1953.
+In 1957 they celebrated their Centenary year and reached their first Sheffield & Hallamshire FA Cup final in 1962.

-After a period of yo-yoing between divisions the 1977 side were crowned Division Two Champions and reached that season’s FA Vase Final at Wembley.
+After a period of yo-yoing between divisions the 1977 side were crowned Division 2 Champions and reached that season’s FA Vase final at Wembley.
 They established themselves as a top division side in the Yorkshire League, lifting the League Cup in 1978, before joining the newly founded Northern Counties East League in 1982.